yuanxiaochenAC/EvoAgentX/docs/tutorial/benchmark_and_evaluation.md

     return {"problem": problem}
 ```

-After the agent generates an output, you can define how to extract the final answer using output_postprocess_func.
+After the agent generates an output, you can define how to extract the final answer using `output_postprocess_func`.
 ```python
 def output_postprocess_func(output: dict) -> dict:
     """